khakhalin/notes/tools/git.md

 * `git log -p [file/dir]` - full history for this file, with diffs.
 * `git add [file]` - add one file only.

-## Backing up, carefully
+# Fixing mistakes, carefully
 * `git reset [file]` - when a file was staged, but not yet committed, unstage it.
 * `git stash` - put all uncommited files to a buffer
 * `git stash pop` - pop files from a buffer
+* `git reset --soft HEAD^` - returns everything to the stage before last commit.
+Here `HEAD^` signifies last commit, and is synonimous to `HEAD~1`.
 * `git commit --amend` #todo
 * `git rebase -i HEAD~3` - squash last 3 commits into one, interactively. **Do it only for commits that weren't pushed yet** (or you'll get a conflict with a remote repo), unless you're morally prepared to fix everything locally and force-push to origin, rewriting it.
 "Interactively" here means that a list of commits is generated, and you leave `pick` for those you want to leave; replace it with `drop` for those you want to delete, and `squash` for those that needs to be squashed (just make sure there's a 'pick' before it, for somewhere to squash to).
 This workflow is a reason why we shouldn't push to public repo too often (don't push micro-commits); wait until a reasonable piece of work is done, **clean the commits**, then push.
 [1](https://git-scm.com/docs/git-rebase#_interactive_mode), [2](https://medium.com/@porteneuve/getting-solid-at-git-rebase-vs-merge-4fa1a48c53aa)

-## Backing up, panicky
-* `git reflog` → find last commit that is good → `git reset HEAD@{index}`- resets head to this commit, deletes everything after.
+* `git restore [file]` - restore a file in the current tree from another tree or commit.
+Doesn't update the branch.
+In the past was homonymous with branch changing (both used the `checkout` keyword).
+* `git revert HEAD~3` - make a new commit that reverts changes in fourth last (3d with zero indexing) commit.

-## Branching
+# Branching
 * `git branch` - to know the current branch
-* `git checkout branch_name` - move to a target branch.
+* `git switch branch_name` - move to a target branch (in the past, used `checkout` command).
 * `git branch branch_name` - creates a new branch.
-* `git checkout -p branch_name` - an alias for creating a new branch at current HEAD, and checking it out.
+* `git switch -p branch_name` - an alias for creating a new branch at current HEAD, and checking it out.
 May be a good idea after a pull, to do all sorting in a safe branch, without endangering Master.
 [1](https://blog.carbonfive.com/2017/08/28/always-squash-and-rebase-your-git-commits/)

 The concept of a **detached HEAD**: when HEAD points to an old commit.
 In this situation you cannot commit anything, as there's no branch to commit to (committing can only be done to the end of a branch).
 If you create a new branch there in the past however, you can commit, and then you can merge these changes if you need to.
 [1](https://www.atlassian.com/git/tutorials/using-branches/git-checkout)

-## Dangerous practices
+# Dangerous practices
 * `git rebase [target_branch] <source_branch>` - recommits new commits from the current branch (the one that is currently checked out), or the source_branch (if specified), to the end of the target branch; then moves HEAD to the target branch.
 The semantics here is "Rebase source onto target", and it is supposed to mirror "Merge source into target", as what you are doing is taking a thread of commits, and changing their base from whatever it is now, to target.
 The pluses and minuses of rebase (compared to Merge):
         * Good: it makes history linear, and thus clear, as there's no branching and merging.
 Say, if a month ago you created a side-project file in a side branch, and nobody touched it since, but kept working on the main thing, there's no need in merging this file in; you can as well just recommit it on top of master (rebase).